NBA Rumors: Kings Considering Cavs' Rodney Hood After Bulls Retained Zach LaVine

 When he finally got another chance, he made the most of it.
 Hood dropped 15 points on 7-of-11 shooting while grabbing six boards against the Golden State Warriors in Game 3 of the Finals.

-Hood revealed to The Undefeated's Marc J. Spears that he lost confidence while struggling to fit in with the Cavaliers.
+Prior to that performance, Hood revealed to The Undefeated's Marc J. Spears that he lost confidence while struggling to fit in with the Cavaliers.
 After all, he went from averaging a career-high 16.8 points per game with the Jazz to being a DNP (did not play) in meaningful contests.

-Roughly a week into free agency, many of the top names on the market have found homes.
-Hood is still available, although Cleveland has the ability to match any offer sheet.
-Now, the Kings must decide if their interest in him is enough to create an offer that the Cavaliers will have to think twice about.
+A little over a week into free agency, many of the top names on the market have found homes, while Hood is still available.
+Now, the Kings must decide if they want to create an offer that the Cavaliers will have to think about matching with their franchise already over the salary cap.

 A Look at the Available Options for the Kings at SF